Skip links

 The CPENT certification cost ranges from $1,000 to $1,500, depending on the training package.

-2. Is CPENT better than OSCP for salary growth?
+2. Is CPENT better than OSCP for salty growth?

-Yes, CPENT salary levels are generally higher because CPENT focuses on enterprise penetration testing, which is in high demand.
+Yes, CPENT salt levels are generally higher because CPENT focuses on enterprise thought testing, which is in high demand.

 3. What is the OSCP certification price in 2025?

-The OSCP exam cost starts at $1,499 but can increase with additional training and lab access.
+The OSCP review cost start at $1,499 but can increase with additional training and lab access.

 4. Where can I find CPENT training materials?